The Mixolydian mode belongs to the V chord!

 You can also use the Mixolydian mode when chord II has been changed into a major chord.
 As a roman numeral that’s a IIx chord.

-As a guitarist, the easiest way to build Mixolydian is from the Major Pentatonic, like this:
+For a guitarist, the easiest way to build the Mixolydian mode is from the Major Pentatonic, like this:

 Let’s examine each shape and learn a bunch of exercises that can teach you how to play this mode.

 First, go through all shapes one by one, then connect them as well as take them through the cycle of 4th.

 As you already know the Major Pentatonic and only need to add two notes to each shape, this won’t take long.